Atlaxe/bedder-together/README.md

 <!-- Notes to do for Servers and Connecting -->

 AddServer, EditServer modals:
--need a context and hooks for editing, adding, deleting servers -Need to make sure that Name, Ip, Port all have values
+-Need to make sure that Name all have values

 Server Context and Hooks:
 -When app starts up get information for certain items like server pack.png, MOTD, playercount, and ping